pattyjk/Bd_DB/README.md

-# Bd_DB
+# Bd database

 ### Goals of package
 ```
-· Direct query of sequences to database (BLASTn & vsearch)
+· Direct query of sequences to database (vsearch)

-· Web interface
+· Web interface (in GitHub)

 · Calculate proportion of the community that exhibits inhibitory function

+· Antifungal richness calculation

 · Implement filtering to subset database based on metadata (e.g. country, frog species)

-· Pull updated database (pulls most recent database into R from GitHub)
+· Pull updated database (pulls most recent database into R from GitHub)- not necessary, only update the database when package is updated, provide tutorial for how do do it

-· Import data from other programs and packages commonly used in microbiome studies (QIIME QZA, DADA2, BIOM, USEARCH/VSEARCH, mothur, phyloseq)
+· Import data from other programs and packages commonly used in microbiome studies as tutorials (QIIME QZA, DADA2, BIOM, USEARCH/VSEARCH, mothur, phyloseq)
 ```

 ## Issues